Sustainability Management

-Under the supervision of the Board of Directors, the Group has established a sustainability promotion system led by the Sustainability Committee to advance stainability initiatives that are integrated with its management strategy.
+Under the supervision of the Board of Directors, Aozora has established a sustainability promotion system led by the Sustainability Committee to advance sustainability initiatives that are integrated with its overall management strategy.

 Sustainability